 This course is a study of oral pathology, pharmacology, and dental office emergencies.
 Topics include oral pathological conditions, dental therapeutics, and management of emergency situations.
 Upon completion, students should be able to recognize abnormal oral conditions, identify classifications, describe actions and effects of commonly prescribed drugs, and respond to medical emergencies.
-This is a diploma-level course.

-DEN 104 Dental Health Education 2-2-0-3
+DEN 104 Dental Health Education

 This course covers the study of preventive dentistry to prepare dental assisting students for the role of dental health educator.
 Topics include etiology of dental diseases, preventive procedures, and patient education theory and practice.
 Upon completion, students should be able to demonstrate proficiency in patient counseling and oral health instruction in private practice or public health settings.
-This is a diploma-level course.